 Figure 2 alternative text Figure 2 data table (123KB XLSX)

 An investigation can lead to a substantiation if there is sufficient reason to believe a child has been, or is at risk of being, abused, neglected or otherwise harmed by a carer.
-The rate of children who were the subjects of substantiations rose from 7.2 per 1,000 children in 2013–14 to 8.5 per 1,000 children in 2017–18, an increase of 18%.
+The rate of children who were the subjects of substantiations was 9 per 1,000 children in 2018–19, which was slightly higher than in 2014–15 (8 per 1,000 children).

-In 2017–18, the rate of children who were the subjects of substantiations was 8.5 per 1,000 children.
 The primary type of abuse or neglect reported for a substantiation is the one considered most likely to place the child at risk or be more severe in the short term.
-Emotional abuse was the most common primary type of abuse or neglect substantiated for all children (59%).
+Emotional abuse was the most common primary type of abuse or neglect substantiated for all children (54%).

 Figure 3 alternative text Figure 3 data table (123KB XLSX)

-Care and protection orders are legal orders or arrangements that give child protection departments some responsibility for a child’s welfare.
-Between 30 June 2014 and 30 June 2018, the rate of children on care and protection orders increased from 8.7 to 10.1 per 1,000 children.
+Care and protection orders are legal orders or arrangements that give child protection departments partial responsibility for a child’s welfare.
+Between 30 June 2015 and 30 June 2019, the rate of children on care and protection orders increased from 9 to 11 per 1,000 children.

-As at 30 June 2018, the vast majority (93%) of children in out‑of‑home care were in home‑based care, mostly with relative or kinship carers (51%), or in foster care (39%).
-Another 5.8% were living in residential care, mainly used for children with complex needs.
-Half (50%) of children in relative or kinship placements were living with their grandparents and 23% with an aunt or uncle.
+As at 30 June 2019, the vast majority (92%) of children in out‑of‑home care were in home‑based care, mostly with relative or kinship carers (52%), or in foster care (39%).
+Another 6.4% were living in residential care, mainly used for children with complex needs.

-Most (73%) children in long-term (2 years or more) out-of-home care were under long-term legal responsibility of the state or territory.
-Another 11% lived with a third-party carer who had long-term legal responsibility for them (Figure 4).
-Permanency planning is used in all states and territories with a view to achieving a stable long‑term care arrangement for all children in out‑of‑home care (AIHW 2016, 2018, 2019).
+Permanency planning is used in all states and territories with a view to achieving a stable long-term care arrangement for all children in out-of-home care (AIHW 2016, 2019, 2020).